ZejiaW/EMS-SD-LLMonk/README.md

-# A Multi-Sample Speculative-DEcoding-Based LLM Reasoning System
+# A Multi-Sample Speculative-Decoding-Based LLM Reasoning System

 An LLM reasoning system combining EMS-SD for multi-sample speculative decoding and LLMonk for multi-sample reasoning.